Data Governance for Microsoft Fabric: Starting Small and Scaling Up

 2.1 Domain-Driven Governance with Fabric Domains

 Configure Fabric Domains to organize workspaces by business function.
-Each domain gets its own governance boundary with a designated owner, access policies, and data quality thresholds.
-Use Fabric's domain admin role to delegate governance responsibilities without granting tenant-level admin access.
+Each domain has its own governance boundary, a designated owner, access policies, and data quality thresholds.

 2.2 Automated Data Quality Rules